-Octal Value Symbolic Meaning

-0 T.UNKO Terminal type is unknown

-4 T.L30S Terminal is an LA30

-7 T.VT05 Terminal is a VT05B
+Octal Value Symbolic Meaning 0 T.UNKO Terminal type is unknown (resets all other types) 1 T.AS33 Terminal is an ASR (sets uppercase conversion on output) 4 T.L30S Terminal is an LA30 (sets horizontal fill after carriage return) 7 T.VT05 Terminal is a VT05B (sets a vertical fill count of 4)

-3.3.2.5 IO.GTS - The Get Terminal Support QIO returns a four-word buffer of information specifying which SYSGEN-option features are part of the terminal driver.
+3.3.2.5 IO.GTS - The Get Terminal Support QIO returns a 4-word buffer of information specifying which SYSGEN-option features are part of the terminal driver.
 Of these four words, two are currently defined.
 Table 3-7 gives details on these two words.
 The IO.GTS QIO is itself a SYSGEN option.
 If IO.GTS is issued on a minimum system (one with no terminal-driver SYSGEN options), IE.IFC is returned in the I/O status block.